 Apparently, the gurus out there think the family folk at home want to buy their kids products that an accused thief – but one heck of a talented accused thief – would wear, instead of the feel-good story that everyone so desires to be.

-This may be the reality in sports today, but bet your bottom dollar, the common fan is rooting harder for Trevor Bayne to be a success story, whether a NASCAR fan or not.
+This may be the reality in sports today.
+But bet your bottom dollar, the common fan is rooting harder for Trevor Bayne to be a success story.

 And if that’s not true, then I’ll gladly take a whack from that gear shaft again.